jamiethompson85/jamiethompson85.github.io/draft/register-adk-agent-in-gemini-enterprise.md

 ![OAuth Handshake Sequence](/assets/img/geminienterprise/oauth-infographic.png "OAuth Handshake Sequence Diagram") *Figure 3: The OAuth 2.0 "Handshake" Sequence*

 Overview This diagram illustrates how we securely give the Python Agent permission to do work on your behalf without ever sharing your actual password with it.
-Think of this process like giving a valet a key to your car—you give them a specific key (the Access Token) that allows them to drive, but doesn't give them ownership of the car.
+Think of this process like giving a valet a key to your car- you give them a specific key (the Access Token) that allows them to drive, but doesn't give them ownership of the car.

 **The OAuth Workflow Explained**